-You know those little balls of fresh pizza dough you can pick up in the refrigerator case at nearly every supermarket these days (glory be)?
+You can absolutely make your own pizza dough to use in these dishes, but you know those little balls of fresh pizza dough you can pick up in the refrigerator case at nearly every supermarket these days (glory be)?
 Well, they’re obviously a great shortcut to homemade pizza, but they can also be hacked and turned into many other marvelous easy weeknight dinners, party-ready appetizers, and simple snacks.

 Which is a good thing, because while everybody loves pizza, after your 100th large pepperoni with extra cheese it can get a little boring.
 To shake things up, former Chowhound photographer Chris Rochelle reached out to our Chowhound community to discover the mind-blowing things that are possible with a pound of store-bought pizza dough (we got ours from a Whole Foods in San Francisco) and a little imagination.
 Part one: six savory manipulations.
 Part two: Turning Store-Bought Pizza Dough Into Sweet Treats!